emperormoth03/reproducible-research_homework/README.md

 >**Fig. 4** Plot of log(Virion volume) against log(Genome length) for the dsDNA virus data set

 e.
-We can use these values we obtained for the exponent and scaling factor to make estimates for virion volume (V) for different virus genome lengths (L).
+We can use the values we obtained for the exponent and scaling factor to calculate estimates for virion volume (V) for different virus genome lengths (L).
 We can simply put our values into the allometric equation.

 ```math
 V = αL^β